ZebastianBjorkqvist/PyZbot/README.md

 # PyZbot

-A version of my ZBot but written in python.
+A bot for my discord server written in python.
-They dont have the exact same functionality